space-concordia-robotics/robotics-prototype/README.md

 $ cd ~/Programming/robotics-prototype/robot/rospackages
 $ catkin_make
 ```
-You can verify that the GUI by running the app.py file in basestation
+You can verify that the GUI is working by running the app.py file in basestation
 ```
 $ cd ~/Programming/robotics-prototype/robot/basestation
 $ python app.py